berry2012/aws-devops-sysops/README.md

-# ssm-bash-instancelauncher
+# ssm-bash-ec-id-detector
-launch ec2 instances with SSM using bash and Jenkins
+Get EC2 instances ID using bash and Jenkins

+# SSM ec2 runner
+Run the EC2 instance with SSM